pzhaojohnson/RNA2Drawer/README.md

 ## Tertiary Interactions

-Tertiary interactions are represented by a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
+Tertiary interactions (e.g. pseudoknots, kissing loop interactions) are represented by a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
 Tertiary interactions can be added in `Annotate` -> `Add a Tertiary Interaction`.

 The curve of a tertiary interaction can be adjusted by left-clicking it and moving the mouse.
 Right-clicking the curve of a tertiary interaction opens a popup that allows you to edit its parameters.
 You can set the following parameters for a tertiary interaction.